lopezdsr/sql-query/sql-query.md

 Each URI comprises one or more input files; each input file can be thought of as a table partition.
 You must have at least 'Reader' access to the buckets that contain the input files.
     - If the format of the input files is CSV, there is no need to specify a STORED AS clause.
-However, if the format is JSON or Parquet, after the FROM clause, specify either STORED AS JSON or STORED AS PARQUET, as appropriate.
+However, if the format is JSON, ORC, or Parquet, after the FROM clause, specify STORED AS JSON, STORED AS ORC, or STORED AS PARQUET, as appropriate.
     - If required, you can use JOIN constructs to join data from several input files, even if those files are located in different instances.
 2. Below the SELECT statement, in the **Target** field, specify the output [URI](sql-query.html#table-unique-resource-identifier), that is, the URI of the directory to which the result file is to be written.
 You must have at least 'Writer' access to the corresponding bucket.